-This case will decide if Court has authority to annul marriage of a major girl on suspicion of 'forced' consent.
+This case will decide if Court has authority to annul marriage of an adult on suspicion of 'forced' consent.

 This case pertains to Akhila’s conversion to Islam, taking the name ‘Hadiya’ and her subsequent marriage to Shafin Jahan, a Muslim man.
 Akhila converted to Islam during her medical studies in Comboitre before she met Shafin.